List of Eureka Seven characters: Renton Thurston

 Early in Eureka Seven, he immediately falls in love with Eureka and joins Gekkostate to follow Holland Novak, his idol, and also to be with Eureka.
 He grows into a responsible adult as the series progresses.
 He also goes on to become a hero by uniting the humans and Scub Coral and saving the world with Eureka.
-In Eureka Seven: AO, he is married to Eureka and has a son named Ao and a daughter named Iris.
+In Eureka Seven: AO, he is married to Eureka and has a son named Ao and a daughter named Amber.
 He is a mechanic genius and becomes famous after creating the first IFO in Eureka Seven: AO.

 In the timeline of the Hi-Evolution films, Renton was accidentally killed by Eureka when her powers awakened, leading to her going insane with grief and creating dream worlds in a desperate quest to find him.
 At the conclusion of the second film, he is seen on an unknown planet, calling out to Eureka through the Nirvash.
 In the third film, he is revealed to be trapped within the Scub Coral and has interacted with Iris McKenzie there, with Iris considering him a big brother.
 Renton reunites with Eureka inside Nirvash when she calls out for his help stopping Dewey's refugee ship from impacting Earth.
 They disappear together after doing so, promising each other that they can now go anywhere they wish.

 Yuri Lowenthal had at one point been contracted by Bandai to provide the English voice for Renton, but after recording thirteen episodes he was replaced by Johnny Yong Bosch because the director of the English dub felt that his voice was too low for the character.
 All of Renton's lines were subsequently rerecorded for consistency (although Yuri Lowenthal can still be heard as Renton when Holland is watching a video at the end of episode 7), though Bosch himself admits it took him a while to nail down the voice.

 Theron Martin of Anime News Network stated in his review of the series' first DVD that "Renton is a pretty normal male lead for a series like this."
 However, while initially describing him as immature, Martin later said in his review of the seventh DVD that "Renton proves that he has grown up a bit by not being thrown for a loop by learning what makes Eureka special."